petrovicz/ardrone_landing/README.md

 # ardrone_landing
-Performs an autonomus landing of an AR Drone 2.0 with the help of marker detection and OptiTrack positioning
+Performs autonomus landing of an AR Drone 2.0 with the help of marker detection and OptiTrack positioning

 Prerequisites:
 1. AR Drone 2.0